BobbyBurt/microgames/README.md

   - [ ] improve break feedback
 - [x] microgame scene which all microgames extend to reduce redundancy
 - [x] resize solution
+- [ ] Listeners of shutdown scenes seem to still be active, causing errors when they try to resize a scene that isn't there.

 ### eventually